 - Naivete can also be conveyed by the circumstances surrounding the order.
 Asking for milk or tea in a bar is considered "inappropriate" because people are there to get drunk.
-Water and soda are often exceptions to indicate designated drivers (marking a dramatic shift if they suddenly change to alcohol).
+Water and soda are often exceptions to indicate designated drivers or The Teetotaler (marking a dramatic shift if they suddenly change to alcohol).
 Milk is also used as a set-up for a vulgar joke, or a reversal of said joke.
 With the right tone, however, milk can also signify a stone-cold badass who doesn't give a damn about what people think; they might even be baiting others into drawing the wrong conclusion.

 The drink order can be code for nationality and social class.
 See National Drinks for more details.

 Has some overlap with Age-Stereotypical Food.
 See also Luxurious Liquor, when what is communicated by a character's choice of drink (one rarely ordered but always found on hand) is their liquid assets.
 Also goes well with Must Have Caffeine.

 Contrast Your Favorite and Trademark Favorite Drink, where the drink doesn't represent anything about the character's personality, it's just a character is expressing a fondness.
 These tropes can overlap, and drink orders themselves are likely to be delivered in the form of The Triple.

 Other examples (which do not fit in the previous types):